(N22.8*) Calculus of urinary tract in other diseases classified elsewhere

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the risk of kidney failure and improve the patient's quality of life.
+Main goal of the treatment: To reduce the symptoms of calculus of urinary tract in other diseases classified elsewhere.

 Icon